 Mauritius - South West Coast

-Return flights to Mauritius in Business Class on Air Mauritius Return resort transfers 6 nights accommodation in a Junior Suite Breakfast, lunch & dinner daily All taxes, levies & surcharges (estimate)
+Return flights to Mauritius on Holiday Factory Charter Return resort transfers 7 nights accommodation in a Junior Suite Breakfast & dinner daily All taxes, levies & surcharges (estimate)

 Packages are subject to availability at the time of the reservation.
 Passport & visa costs (if applicable), travel insurance & items of a personal nature are not included.
 Prices are subject to change without prior notice due to airfare increases and currency fluctuations.
 Rebooking and cancellation fees apply.
 All prices are per person sharing unless otherwise specified.
 Standard terms and conditions apply.
 All discounts and/or special offers have already been included in the package price.

-The hotel also sits at the foot of Le Morne Brabant rock a World Heritage site steeped in beauty.
-With its reputation for excellence, St. Regis Mauritius’ exquisite service and setting is sure to make anyone feel like royalty!
+With its reputation for excellence, JW Marriott Mauritius’ exquisite service and setting is sure to make anyone feel like royalty!

-The St. Regis Mauritius Resort is a five star super luxury resort with 172 guest rooms and suites with breath-taking views over the Indian Ocean waters.
-The hotel, as with all St Regis hotels worldwide, works on the premise that you should not feel like you are in a hotel and the elements of exquisite service, a la carte dining in six restaurants and the fine setting makes this a reality.
+This five star super luxury resort with 172 guest rooms and suites with breath-taking views over the Indian Ocean waters.
+The resort, works on the premise that you should not feel like you are in a hotel and the elements of exquisite service, a la carte dining in five restaurants and the fine setting makes this a reality.

 Beautifully appointed colonial style rooms with spectacular views over the gardens and their own outdoor living space.
 Ground or first floor.